cryptechdev/wasm-deploy/README.md

  ## Awesome Proc Macros
  - wasm-deploy is built on top of some verbose trait, and these macros really simplify the setup process.

-  ## Automatically handles the tendermint version
+  ## Automatically negotiates the tendermint version
  - automatically queries the node in order to correctly negotiate the tendermint version.

 ---